wangyibin/CPhasing/README.md

 <img src="pictures/logo/C-Phasing_logo3.jpg" alt="C-Phasing logo" width="140px" align="left" />
 <h1 align="center"><b>C</b>-Phasing</h1>
-<p align="center"> <b>Phasing</b> and scaffolding polyploid genomes based on Pore-<b>C</b>, Ultra-long
+<p align="center"> <b>Phasing</b> and scaffolding polyploid genomes based on Pore-<b>C</b>, Ultra-long, or Hi-<b>C</b> data</p>.

 ***

 ## Introduction
 One of the major problems with Hi-C scaffolding of polyploid genomes is a large proportion of ambiguous short-read mapping, leading to a high-level of switched or chimeric assemblies.
-Now, the long-read-based chromosome conformation capture technology, e.g., Pore-C, provides an effective way to overcome this problem.
+Now, the long-read-based chromosome conformation capture technology, e.g., **Pore-C**, provides an effective way to overcome this problem.
 Here, we developed a new pipeline, namely `C-Phasing`, which is specifically tailored for polyploid phasing by leveraging the advantage of Pore-C data.
-It also works for diploid genome assembly.
+It also works on **Hi-C** data and diploid genome assembly.

 The advantages of `C-Phasing`:
 - High speed.